 In May 2021, we announced that after a pause of a couple of months, we are returning to search and rescue—this time providing our own rescue capacity.

 How does MSF help refugees on the Mediterranean?

-For seven months, between December 2018 and July 2019, we had no search and rescue activities after we could no longer work on the ship Aquarius, which we operated in partnership with SOS MEDITERRANEE.
-In July 2019, we returned to search and rescue operations, again with SOS MEDITERRANEE, with the boat Ocean Viking.
+From December 2018 and July 2019 we had no search and rescue activities after operations on the ship Aquarius, which we operated in partnership with SOS MEDITERRANEE, ended.
+In July 2019, we returned to search and rescue, again with SOS MEDITERRANEE, with the boat Ocean Viking.

 In 2020, amidst the COVID-19 pandemic, authorities in Italy found flimsy excuses to detain search and rescue vessels, leaving almost no search and rescue capacity in the central Mediterranean and putting lives at risk.
 In September 2020, the Sea-Watch 4 was detained and impounded by Italian authorities for a period of six months, at a moment when six other search and rescue vessels were likewise detained.